Information about your new home and managing it.

-- Check where the meters are and take readings as soon as you move in - tell the relevant gas and electric companies that you are the new occupier and tell them the readings.
+- Check where the meters are and take readings as soon as you move in - tell the relevant gas and/or electric companies that you are the new occupier and tell them the readings.

 - Check that the water, gas and electricity supplies are switched on and working.
 If they are not report them to the local office immediately.

 - Make sure that you know how the central heating system works - if you have any problems get in touch with your Housing Officer.

 - Test the smoke detectors.

 - Check that all the windows will open and close and that you can operate any window locks.